 For those who experience frequent gout attacks or develop chronic gouty arthritis, your rheumatologist will recommend medication to lower your blood uric acid level permanently.
 Uric acid-lowering therapy helps prevent future acute attacks of gout and gradually dissolves the uric-acid-containing tophi.

 Trust the team at EmergeOrtho—Triangle Region to help you recover from gout and Emerge Stronger.
 Healthier.
-Better.
-Schedule an appointment with one of our highly qualified EmergeOrtho–Triangle Region rheumatology specialists.
+Better. self-schedule an appointment now with one of our highly qualified EmergeOrtho–Triangle Region rheumatology specialists.
 Or, call us any time at (919) 220-5255 to learn more about what causes gout and treatment options.